Writer tells jury at trial: Donald Trump raped me - ExBulletin

 The lawsuit comes as Trump seeks the Republican presidential nomination again, and weeks after he pleaded not guilty to unrelated criminal charges involving payments made to silence a porn actor who said he had sex with him. .

-Carroll, a 79-year-old former advice columnist, was largely pragmatic on the witness stand – so much so that after crying while telling jurors that ‘being able to get through my day in court is everything to me’, she broke down. quickly calmed down and refused to take a break.
+Carroll, a 79-year-old former columnist, was largely pragmatic on the witness stand, so much so that after she wept as she told jurors ‘being able to get my day in court is everything to me, she quickly pulled herself together. and refused to pause.

-“I’m not going to sit here and cry and waste everyone’s time,” she said.

-Carroll testified that she ran into Trump at the revolving door of Bergdorf Goodman on an unspecified Thursday evening in the spring of 1996.
-At the time, she was writing a longtime advice column in Elle magazine, having also written for “SNL “.
-Trump was a real estate mogul and social figure in New York.

 She testified that she suggested a hat, but he turned to lingerie, and soon they were making fun of the bodysuit.
 Amused and flirtatious, she followed him, laughing even as he closed the dressing room door, perhaps even when he pushed her against a wall.